organix/uFork/ufork-wasm/lib/requestors/README.md

     (value) -> callback

-On failure, the result's tail is the reason and must not be falsy.
+On failure, the result's tail is the error and must not be falsy.
 The head is #?.

-    (#? . reason) -> callback
+    (#? . error) -> callback